w3c/wai-tutorials/content/forms/notifications.md

 {% include box.html type="start" title="Note" class="simple notes" %}
 {:/}

-**Note:** The primary purpose of the main heading is still to identify the web page that the user is currently on.
+The primary purpose of the main heading is still to identify the web page that the user is currently on.
 When the user is sent back to the same web page because of an error, then a simple indication using the word “error” and possibly the number of errors is helpful.

 {::nomarkdown}
 {% include box.html type="end" %}